VincenzoLipardi/GNN/README.md

 - For exact reproducibility across GPUs/CPUs, consider disabling CuDNN benchmarking and pinning package versions.

-## Dependencies (summary)
-- Core: torch, torch_geometric, numpy, scipy
-- Visualization: matplotlib, seaborn
-- Quantum circuit tooling: pennylane (and optionally `pennylane-lightning`), qiskit
-- Optional baselines/analysis: scikit-learn

 ## License
 See `LICENSE` for details.

-## Citation
-If you use this repository in academic work related to “Nonstabilizerness Estimation using Graph Neural Networks”, please cite or reference it appropriately.
-A BibTeX entry can be added here once available.